Network Topology Optimization via Deep Reinforcement Learning: Introduction

 The main contributions of our paper are as follows.

-First, we formulate a general network topology optimization problem $\mathtt{NetTopoOpt}$, which takes into account topology adjustment feasibility, adjustment cost, and performance impact. $\mathtt{NetTopoOpt}$ provides a clear formulation for optimizing combinatorial network topology.
+First, we formulate a network topology optimization problem $\mathtt{NetTopoOpt}$, which takes into account topology adjustment feasibility, adjustment cost, and performance impact. $\mathtt{NetTopoOpt}$ provides a general modeling framework for optimizing combinatorial network topology.

-Second, we propose a general DRL-based scheme named Advantage Actor Critic-Graph Searching (A2C-GS), which consists of three key novel components, a topology verifier to validate the correctness of a generated network topology, a GNN to efficiently approximate the topology rating, and an A2C actor layer to conduct topology search.
-The novel design of A2C-GS allows us to efficiently search over an exponentially large topology space.
+Second, we propose a general DRL-based scheme for graph searching named DRL-GS, which consists of three key novel components, a topology verifier to validate the correctness of a generated network topology, a GNN to efficiently approximate the topology rating, and an RL agent to conduct topology search. {The novel design of DRL-GS allows us to efficiently search over a relatively large topology space. }

-Third, we carry out a case study based on a real network scenario from China Mobile \cite{chinamobiledataset} and conduct extensive experiments.
-Our results demonstrate that A2C-GS outperforms existing heuristic search algorithms in both small action space, i.e., with $O(2^{20})$ actions, and large search space, i.e., with $O(10^{21})$ actions.
+Third, we carry out a case study based on a real-world network topology optimization scenario from China Mobile \cite{chinamobiledataset} and conduct extensive experiments. {Our results demonstrate that the DRL-based algorithm for graph search outperforms existing heuristic search algorithms in both small action space, i.e., with $O(2^{20})$ actions and $8$ nodes, and large search space, i.e., with $O(10^{21})$ actions and $23$ nodes. }